116 W. Main Street,

 A classic neighborhood movie theater with a truly unique architectural blend.

 Named for its original owner, a local businessman named Wright Catlow, this Tudor Revival/Jacobean-inspired theater opened on May 28th, 1927.
-It was built by the Chicago firm of Betts & Holcomb.
+It was designed by the Chicago architectural firm of Betts & Holcomb.

 The main historical feature of the Catlow Theater is the interior design by renowned sculptor & designer, Alfonso Iannelli, who collaborated with such famous architects as Frank Lloyd Wright, Barry Byrne, Purcell & Emlslie, and Bruce Goff.
 (More historical information on Iannelli available at the Catlow website.)